edipetres/autosense-frontend/README.md

 ## Progressive Web App

 While the app can be used in mobile browsers, it can also be upgraded to a PWA which allows the app to be 'installed' on the home screen and work even when it's offline.
 When the app is installed it will look and feel like a native application.
 However, our Progressive Web App capabilities are limited (like service worker) due to not currently running on HTTPS.

+## Testability

+In this project we have tools set up for end-to-end and unit testing.
+The single responsibility of the components helps increase the testability and e2e tests can ensure the application is displaying the content it should.

 ## Tools